AVSLab/basilisk/src/simulation/power/simpleSolarPanel/simpleSolarPanel.rst

 -----------------
 This module provides first-order modeling of power generation from an attitude and orbitally coupled solar panel.
 Specifically, it:

-1. Evaluates the impact of shadowing using an assigned :ref:`EclipseSimMsg`
+1. Evaluates the impact of shadowing using an assigned :ref:`EclipseMsgPayload`
 2. Computes power generation using a cosine law based on the panel area, efficiency, and attitude
 3. Allows for the panel body-fixed orientation ``nHat_B``, the panel area, and the panel efficiency to be set via ``setPanelParameters()``.
-4. Writes out a :ref:`PowerNodeUsageSimMsg` describing its power generation.
+4. Writes out a :ref:`PowerNodeUsageMsgPayload` describing its power generation.

     Power generation is computed according to `SMAD <https://www.springer.com/gp/book/9780792309710>`__: